nuxt/content/docs/content/studio/index.md

 ---
 seo:
-  title: The git-based CMS for Nuxt projects.
-  description: Nuxt Content is a module for Nuxt that provides a simple way to
-    manage content for your application.
-It allows developers to write their content in Markdown, YAML, or JSON files and then query and display it in their application.
+  title: Meet Studio, content edition for everyone.
+  description: Nuxt Studio brings visual editing to your Nuxt Content projects.
+Anyone can contribute to the website thanks to our versatile editor that adapt to markdown, YAML, or JSON – no technical expertise needed.
+Built for developers, made for everyone.
 ---

 ::u-page-hero